Seed Saving: beginner

 Black Bean from the Caribbean (Phaseolus vulgaris)

-The second one, a more human component, due to their unique situation, farmers often selected the varieties paying particular attention to the ones that were stronger, did not need phytosanitary intervention, were more productive, and had a naturally better flavor; it is intense, and full.
+The second one, a more human component, due to their unique situation, farmers often selected the varieties paying particular attention to the ones that were stronger, did not need phytosanitary intervention, were more productive, and had a naturally better taste; it is intense, and full.

 Their place of origin was censored because, shockingly, Paypal blocked our account arguing it violates the rules of the States to sell products from their birthplace, even if grown in Italy, apparently.